elliothatch/fresh-validation/README.md

 ### `lessThan`
 continueOnFail: true

+# Known Issues

+ - string validation fails on `new String()` objects, because of the way objects are copied

 # Contributing
 Add your changes to a new branch.
 If adding a feature, make sure to add unit tests.